brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 The crew drove the ship faster than usual given our delayed start, so by the second day the seas began to calm.
 I noticed that waves stopped crashing against our porthole, and it became easier to stop myself rolling out of bed.
 I was on the top deck when we passed our first iceberg, and late that evening we all gathered on the top deck to watch what was becoming visible in the distance.
 Land Ho!

 With one more sleep before the race, we got our final briefing.
-The delay meant everything would happen quickly.
-The marathon team would land first thing the next morning to set up the course, and we'd follow shortly after.
+The delay meant everything had to happen quickly.
+The marathon team would land first thing in the morning to set up the course, and we'd follow shortly after.
 If the winds were too high the race could still be cancelled, but for now we had our weather window.

-## The Race
+## Raceday

-I woke early and could see a research base in the distance from our porthole.
+I woke early and could see mountains in the distance from our porthole.
 The ship rolled quietly into a bay on King George Island, where I watched the staff head ashore in black zodiacs.
 Soon after we were called to the mudroom, pulling on heavy outer layers, lifejackets, and wellies before climbing into our own zodiacs.
 The ride felt surreal.
 The spray was icy, the water dark and the whole thing felt more like a military operation than a marathon.

 <p align="center" width="100%">
     <img width="400" src="/images/ant5.jpeg">